Edwin Conant

-Edwin Conant (August 20, 1810- March 2, 1891) was a businessman, lawyer and philanthropist who grew up in Sterling, Massachusetts and later Worcester, Massachusetts.
-His name is associated with gifts he gave to the Town of Sterling and Harvard University; the Conant Public Library in Sterling, Massachusetts as a memorial for his daughter Elizabeth and Harvard's Conant Hall.
+Edwin Conant (August 20, 1810 – March 2, 1891) was a businessman, lawyer and philanthropist who grew up in Sterling, Massachusetts, and later Worcester, Massachusetts.
+His name is associated with gifts he gave to the Town of Sterling and Harvard University: the Conant Public Library in Sterling as a memorial for his daughter Elizabeth, and Harvard's Conant Hall.
 He was a member of the famous Harvard Class of '29.

 Early life

 He was the son of Jacob Conant and Relief Burpee Conant, daughter of Moses Burpee and Elizabeth Kendall Burpee.
 Father, Jacob was a businessman, farmer and Justice of the Peace representing Sterling, Massachusetts.
 Jacob provided Edwin with all the advantages of his wealth and stature.
-Edwin lost his mother December 26, 1814 when he was four-years old.
+Edwin lost his mother December 26, 1814, when he was four years old.
 He lost his sister Elizabeth in 1816 when he was six.
-Conant attended public school in Sterling, Massachusetts until he was 12 and transferred to Leicester Academy in preparation for college.
+Conant attended public school in Sterling, Massachusetts, until he was 12 and transferred to Leicester Academy in preparation for college.

 Harvard University

-In 1826, at the age of 16 he entered Harvard and graduated among the top of his class in 1829.
+In 1826, at the age of 16, he entered Harvard and graduated among the top of his class in 1829.
 He was one of the "Class of 1829", made famous by Oliver Wendell Holmes.
-During Commencement exercises at Harvard in 1829 he participated in a conference on "Natural, Civil, Ecclesiastical, and Literary History, considered in relation to the Tendency of each to improve and elevate the Intellectual Faculty".
+During commencement exercises at Harvard in 1829 he participated in a conference on "Natural, Civil, Ecclesiastical, and Literary History, considered in relation to the Tendency of each to improve and elevate the Intellectual Faculty".